sblasby/Convert-Image-to-DICOM/README.md

 The UI follows the MVVM OOP pattern and is designed with extensibility in mind.
 Adding new file types to be converted is straightforward.

+To Add a New Model (or file conversion type):
+•	Create a new Python file in the "Model" folder and define a class.
+      -	In this class, you should implement the core functionality and processing required for the desired feature.
+•	Note: If your goal is to add a new type of conversion and not a completely new model, you can do so without creating a brand-new model.
+Follow these steps instead:
+      -	Create a new file within the "UI\Conversions" path.
+      -	In this new file, create a class that inherits from the existing Converter class located in "UI\Conversions\ABC."
+      -	Define a method named "Convert(self)" in your new class, which should contain the logic for generating a pixel array as a 2D numpy array.
+      -	Use the "WritePixelArray2Dicom" method from the Converter class to write the pixel array to a DICOM file.
+      -	In the Conversion Model file, add the file extension of the new conversion type to the "convertableFiles" class variable.
+      -	Also, add the file extension and a lambda function that instantiates the object as a key-value pair in the "converterObjDict" dictionary, respectively.